-Taruna College, with the endorsement of the Anthroposophic Nurses Association in NZ, offers the Foundation Course in Anthroposophic Nursing (FCAN).
-This part-time programme will offer an orientation and form for those nurses who are looking for how to approach their work in a more holistic way and will prepare nurses to work with external treatments including the Rhythmical Einreibung (Rhythmical Body Oiling).
+Taruna College, with the endorsement of the Anthroposophic Nurses Association in Aotearoa NewZealand, offers the Foundation Course in Anthroposophic Nursing (FCAN).
+This part-time programme will offer an orientation and pathway for those nurses looking to further develop their work in a more holistic way.
+The Course broadens the understanding of the human being to include the spiritual, biographical, soul, vital and physical aspects for both the nurse and those being cared for.

 The programme has international accreditation from the International Forum for Anthroposophic Nursing representing the Medical Section of the School of Spiritual Science, Goetheanum, Dornach (Switzerland).